Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 * Frequent OOM (Out Of Memory) kills during early boot
 * Unstable and non-deterministic startup sequences in production images These issues were consistently reproducible across multiple low-end SoCs and robot products.
 They could not be resolved in a reliable way through parameter tuning, launch configuration changes, or partial optimization.
-**Our conclusion** was that the problems originated from the runtime overhead and process model of the Python-based launch system itself, which does not scale well under tight CPU and memory constraints.
+**Our conclusion** was that the problems originated from the runtime overhead and process model of the Python-based launch system itself, which does not scale well under tight memory constraints.
 ### 🟢 Design Approach
 To address these limitations, we implemented the **Deterministic Lifecycle Manager** as a minimal, native C++ service that launches and supervises ROS 2 nodes directly as OS-level processes.
 Key characteristics include: